Rhizcomics: Rhetoric, Technology, and New Media Composition

 Published by the University of Michigan Press and the Sweetland Digital Rhetoric Collaborative as an open access digital monograph.

-Jason Helms is an assistant professor of English at TCU where he teaches courses on rhetorical theory, writing, video games, and comics.
+Jason Helms is an associate professor of English at TCU where he teaches courses on rhetorical theory, writing, video games, and comics.

 What others are saying about Jason Helms’ Rhizcomics :